cuter-testing/cuter/README.md

   If this sequence of commands does not work for you, follow the instructions in Z3's [GitHub repository](https://github.com/Z3Prover/z3/).

-  Note that CutEr *requires* Z3 v4.8.8 or higher.

-  However, also note that CutEr does **not** work properly with the v4.8.9 and v4.8.10 releases of Z3 due to [this issue](https://github.com/Z3Prover/z3/issues/5181).
+  Note that CutEr does **not** work properly with the v4.8.9 and v4.8.10 releases of Z3 due to [this issue](https://github.com/Z3Prover/z3/issues/5181), and does not work properly due to the v4.8.7 release of Z3 due to e.g. [this issue](https://github.com/Z3Prover/z3/issues/3051).
+It does, however, work well with many previous releases of Z3, for example v4.8.8 or v4.8.6.

 4. **Protocol Buffer Compiler**